All Episodes

 How about this?

-How about Walmart can say to them, you know, we can afford if they mandate another buck or two our minimum wage, we can absorb that.
+How about Walmart can say to themselves, you know, we can afford if they mandate another buck or two hour minimum wage.

 We can figure out a way to hire a few.